billypom/200-Bot/README.md

 ## Database user, schema, & permissions

-- Discord bot user
+- Create an account for the bot to access the database
-Database user account to be used by the bot while running & for integration tests.
-Use `localhost` or `127.0.0.1` if your database instance is locally hosted
+- Use `localhost` or `127.0.0.1` if your database instance is locally hosted

 ```sql
 CREATE USER '200-bot-dev'@'<HOSTNAME_YOURE_TESTING_FROM>' IDENTIFIED BY '<YOUR_PASSWORD_HERE>';